 Where we stand on farmed fish and seafood

 Of course, fish farming – also known as aquaculture – is a critical source of fish and seafood.
 And it gets more important to the industry as years go by.
 But here, too, sustainability must be held up as a standard.
 We help establish and promote that standard by making sustainability a factor when choosing business partners.
-In other words, we only support farms with recognized third-party certification.

 How we turn the tide

 When species are identified as being at great risk, we are committed to identifying a feasible alternative.
-Sometimes this means sourcing the fish from suppliers who use fishing methods that are not as disruptive to the environment, choosing fish that has been caught in locations where quantities are not at risk of overfishing or offering an alternative specie to our customers.
+Sometimes this means sourcing the fish from suppliers who use fishing methods that are not as disruptive to the environment, choosing fish that has been caught in locations where quantities are not at risk of overfishing or offering an alternative species to our customers.